SabrinaAL/ML_Projects_Collection/child_behavior_health/README.md

 I primarily focus on the following questions:

 - What are the five most common childhood development problems?
-- What is the relation of children with more than one problem?
+- How are children affected by multiple development problems?
-- Is there an effect of more than one problem on gender?
+- Is there a gender based effect among children with multiple problems?

 ## File Descriptions